Finding a Top Financial Advisor Firm in Birmingham, Alabama

 Warren Averett Asset Management (formerly Kinsight LLC) has more than $2 billion in assets under management.
-This is the second fee-only firm on our list, with The Welch Group (No. 3) as the only other firm also meeting this stricter fee type.
-Warren Averett isn’t for just anyone, however; the firm asks for a minimum of $1 million to invest, making it the third-highest amount required after Arlington Partners ($5 million) and The Welch Group ($2 million).
+This is one of the only fee-only firm on our list.
+Warren Averett isn’t for just anyone, however.
+The firm asks for a minimum of $1 million to invest, making it among the highest amount required.

 Warren Averett Asset Management Background